ProPra16/programmierpraktikum-abschlussprojekt-xxxmathxxx/readme.md

 `cd tddt`
 Then start the build-processs with the following commands:

-`./gradlew build` on Unix-Systems
+Run `./gradlew build` on Unix based systems.
-`gradlew build` on Windows-Systems
+Run `gradlew build` on Windows based systems.

 The compiled .jar will be found in tddt/build/libs.